MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsMobilityPolicy.md

 The Get-CsTeamsMobilityPolicy cmdlet allows administrators to get all teams mobility policies.

->[!Note] Please note that this cmdlet was deprecated and then removed from this PowerShell module.
+NOTE: Please note that this cmdlet was deprecated and then removed from this PowerShell module.
 This reference will continue to be listed here for legacy purposes.

 ## EXAMPLES